Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 ---
-title: "Workflow"
+title: "Merge Rules"

-weight: 100
+weight: 10
 type: docs

 description: >
-  How to install XLT and setup agents.
+    How to customize the reports further by splitting and renaming requests.
 ---

 {{% pageinfo %}}